marberi/100days/README.md

 software/Infrastructure, details on neural networks, astronomy applications, outlook and conclusions.
 It covers a serious amount of material, so I could even have spent more time on reading background material.

+# Day 103 [2019-05-04]
+Gave the talk today.
+It was well received.
+This night I was looking into how to predict the corresponding errors to a prediction.
+Many of the papers was extremely old, like from 20 years ago.
+It was not clear if these would be a good fit for our problem.
+In the end I found that searching for "neural network prediction interval" gave lots of better hits.